 - 2 apples, peeled, cored and diced

-- In a medium pot combine the cranberries, sugar, molasses and apples.
+- In a medium pot combine the cranberries, sugar, maple syrup or honey, and apples.

 - Cover and place on medium heat, stirring from time to time.

 - Bring to a boil and cook for about 10 minutes, stirring often.